JordanOsterberg/Minigame-Template/README.md

-# Minecraft minigame plugin by Gautam
+# Learning to code a minecraft minigame plugin by Gautam